dp-mason/BD-osC/README.md

 # Voltages to Keyframes

+**TODO: Frequency input to waveform visualization so that it does not flicker**

 ## Usage Notes
 The dev setup assumes you are on linux (I am on Ubuntu 23, but not sure that changes any file paths)